-In this article, we will look at some of the things you need to consider when doing an interview transcription in order for you to come up with conclusive transcripts on the same and also briefly look at some of the importance of creating an interview transcript.
+In this article, we will look at some things you need to consider when doing an interview transcription in order for you to come up with conclusive transcripts on the same and also briefly look at the importance of creating an interview transcript.

 1. Pre-listening to the audio

-Having worked as a film transcriber, I can tell you for sure that there are times that you will get audio/videos that are not in the best way or form and you will still have to work on them to the best of your ability.
-When you pre-listen audios, you are able to first determine the quality of the audio.
-You can tell whether its an audio that is clear or one that has a lot of distortion and background noises.
-You are also able to ascertain whether the interview is between two speakers, three speakers, or even four speakers.
-Pre-listening the audio also helps in determining whether the speakers are male or female and this is when you get the first feel of their voices which helps you differentiate who is who when creating tags.
-Another reason why you should always Pre-listening to your audios is so that you can determine the genre in which the interview is in.
+Having worked as a film transcriber, I can tell you for sure that sometimes you will get audio/videos that are not in the best way or form and you will still have to work on them to the best of your ability.
+When you pre-listen audios, you can first determine the quality of the audio.
+You can tell whether it’s an audio that is clear or one that has a lot of distortion and background noises.
+You can also find out whether the interview is between two speakers, three speakers, or even four speakers.
+Pre-listening to the audio also helps in determining whether the speakers are male or female and this is when you get the first feel of their voices which helps you differentiate who is who when creating tags.
+Another reason you should always Pre-listening to your audios is so you can determine the genre in which the interview is in.
 There are different transcription industries and being able to ascertain which industry your audio belongs to will definitely come in handy because then you will know the correct jargon to use.
-You should also make sure to listen to the audio from beginning to end before you decide to use an audio-to-text converter, outsource it to an agency or transcribe it yourself.
+You should also listen to the audio from beginning to end before you decide to use an audio-to-text converter, outsource it to an agency, or transcribe it yourself.

 By now, you have listened to the audio you are supposed to work and decided to work on it by yourself and not outsource it.
 This is where you estimate how much time you will need to finish the transcription in its entirety.
 Different people with different strokes.
 I say this because everybody will take different amounts of time to finish 10-minutes of audio and that is very normal because our typing speeds are not the same.
 One person might take an hour and 30 minutes to do 10-minutes of audio while someone else will take three hours to do the same number of minutes.
 A pro transcriber will always take less time compared to a beginner transcriber.